 There is also a real emergency as these first mine-clearing operations will help anticipate the necessary mine-clearing to come in the other areas of the Niniveh plain, which we hope will gradually be liberated.
 Professional mine-clearing experts will have the opportunity to train local people, who will then take part in the mine-clearing operations before any resettlement.

-The Brotherhood with Iraq has assigned an expert NGO to the mine-clearing of the first six villages of the Niniveh plain.
+Fraternity in Iraq has assigned an expert NGO to the mine-clearing of the first six villages of the Niniveh plain.
 21.200 inhabitants live in these six villages – as many people who will be reassured and will be able to go back to a normal life in their homes.

 The ONG partnering with the Brotherhood with Iraq has been present in Iraq for 20 years, and has neutralized more than 1.5 million landmines.
 It employs close to a thousand people, with a majority of Iraqi citizens.